aesthetic0001/js-virtualizer/readme.md

   - currently, any captured variables do not get dropped by the transpiler and persist in memory, even when going out of scope
   - need to add a way to check for references to both variables which store protos as well as the variables which are captured by protos
   - once no more references to the proto exist, all variables captured by the proto should be dropped (assuming they have no other references; there should be a counter for the number of references to captured variables)
-- [ ] add support for async functions in the context of the whole program
+- [ ] add support for async functions in the context of the whole function
+  - currently, you are only able to properly await functions, but not run them concurrently as you would in a normal program
+  - ~~async would require complex register management. the registers need to be restored after calling the async function, but some registers may have been mutated by the program before the resolution.~~ this can be mitigated as we can just never drop any variables and keep them for the entire lifetime of the function. however, this would still require async context switching
 - [ ] allow for declaration of classes (i don't know why you would want to init a class in a function but this is still a limitation of the current implementation)
 - [ ] obfuscation passes/optimization passes